microsoft/coe-starter-kit/coe-cli/docs/aa4am/key-concepts.md

 ### Automation

 The CLI provides the following key steps.
-(Source code file [powerplatform.ts](../../src/commands/powerplatform.ts))

 1. Import Managed solution into environment to allow Advanced Makers to Manage git import, create branches, pull requests and updates to test and production.